hariprakashdhoddubasker/GSTBillingSystem/README.md

 - Install a local database server (SQL Server Express or SQLite, as supported).

 ### 2. Source Code
-- Clone or download the [RishiSilvers](https://github.com/hariprakashdhoddubasker/RishiSilvers) repository.
+- Clone or download the [GSTBillingSystem](https://github.com/hariprakashdhoddubasker/GSTBillingSystem) repository.
-- Navigate to the `RishiSilvers\WpfApp` project folder and open the solution file (`.sln`) in Visual Studio.
+- Navigate to the `GSTBillingSystem\WpfApp` project folder and open the solution file (`.sln`) in Visual Studio.
 - Ensure the companion `CommonAppBase` project is included and correctly referenced in the solution.

 ### 3. Database Setup